the-big-bad-wolf/TDT4290-Kundestyrt-Prosjekt/README.md

 ## How to run

-To activate the extension, press f5, or run the command "Debug: Start Debugging".
+To activate the extension, press f5 while being in a typescript file, or run the command "Debug: Start Debugging".
 If you need to develop the extension, you have to open a new window from the Typescript folder, and run the extension from this window.

 After activation, in the window the extension is running in, press ctrl + shift + p in windows, cmd + shift + p on mac, type show data, and run this command.
 This should activate the statusbar and give a notification that the extension is calculating a baseline.